• Skip to primary navigation

 What Reading Skills Parents Should Teach

 Begin by teaching students the sounds of the consonant letters.
-Have students refer to page one.
-On this page is found each consonant letter with a picture above it.
+Have students refer to lesson one.
+In this lesson is found each consonant letter with a picture above it.
 For instance the letter b is located directly under the picture of a bus.
 The first sound heard in the word bus is /b/.
-In this book when either a letter or group of letters are located between slanted lines (virgules), the letter or letters located between the slanted lines represent the sound of the letter.
+In our program when either a letter or group of letters are located between slanted lines (virgules), the letter or letters located between the slanted lines represent the sound of the letter.
 This /b/ sound is the sound which the letter b represents.
 Carefully go through each letter, and determine how well students know the consonant sounds.
 Explain to your students that if they have difficulty remembering any of the consonants’ sounds, they should remember the key word pictured above each letter.
 The key word for b, for example, is bus; for c the key word is cat.
 After remembering the key word, students must then learn to isolate the first sound heard in the key word in order to determine the sound represented by the given letter.

 When teaching the consonant sounds, avoid as much as possible adding the /uh/ sound after the consonant sounds.
 As an example the sound for b is not /buh/; the sound for b is /b/.
 The sound for c is not /cuh/; the sound for c is /c/.
 Two consonant letters, however, do require that a slight /uh/ sound be added at the end of their sounds in order to pronounce them correctly.
 Those two consonant letters are w /wuh/, and y /yuh/.